Where To See Orangutans In The Wild

 There weren’t many trees around us, so I’m not sure how she ended up there.
 She peacefully watched as we did our best to replant her rainforest home.

-Pros of visiting Orangutans in Borneo
+Pros of Visiting Malaysian Borneo

 • You have the ability to see them close up in a rehabilitation centre.
 This is a scientific centre that is looking out for these great apes and helping them return to the wild.